emmanuel-marty/salvador/README.md

 External decompression code:

+ * [6803](https://github.com/dougmasten/zx0-6803) by Simon Jonassen and Doug Masten.
+Use the -classic flag to compress data for the 6803.
  * [6809 and 6309](https://github.com/dougmasten/zx0-6x09) by Doug Masten.
 Use the -classic flag to compress data for the 6809 or 6309 depackers.

 License: